Maria Rita D'Orsogna: Activism

-After D'Orsogna learned in 2007 of a plan by Eni to begin offshore drilling in the Miglianico Oil and Gas Field near Ortona in Abruzzo, her mother's hometown, she began organizing against oil exploration in the area.
-In 2008 the nearby Ombrina Mare oil field was proposed for development along the Trabocchi Coast; by 2010, her campaign had succeeded in blocking both plans and in leading to a new Italian law against drilling within five miles of the Italian coast and its marine parks.
+After D'Orsogna learned in 2007 of a plan by Eni to begin onshore drilling in the Miglianico Oil and Gas Field near Ortona in Abruzzo, her mother's hometown, she began organizing against oil extraction and refining in the area, primarily devoted to agriculture and wine-making.
+In 2008 the nearby Ombrina Mare oil field was proposed for offshore development along the Trabocchi Coast; by 2010, her campaign had succeeded in blocking both plans and in leading to a new Italian law against drilling within five miles of the Italian coast and its marine parks.
 After continued pressure from her campaign, the drilling limits were expanded to 12 miles in 2016.

 In 2022 this led to a large preliminary judgement for the corporate inheritor of the drilling project, Rockhopper Exploration, who argued that the new limits on drilling caused unfair reductions on their potential future profits.
 The International Centre for Settlement of Investment Disputes ruled in favor of Rockhopper Exploration and agreed with its claim that the Italian government had breached the Energy Charter Treaty.
 The preliminary judgement awarded Rockhopper Exploration 190 million GBP (230 million USD in 2022) plus interest.
 The Italian government appealed to annul this award.
 On June 3 2025, Rockhopper Exploration announced that the Italian government succeeded in having the arbitration award annulled and that no compensation would be ultimately paid.

-The Ombrina Mare case is often cited in environmental law a prime example of why European countries should exit the Energy Charter Treaty.
+The Ombrina Mare case is often cited in environmental law as a prime example of why European countries should exit the Energy Charter Treaty.